Seminars, Workshops & webinars

 Social enterprising: The targeted participants are Scientific researchers with research findings to be implemented, established social entrepreneurs with innovative ideas, and development institutions addressing the private sector.

-Development programme management: The development programme management targets development institutions, both international and local.
+Global development – evaluation planning: The development programme management targets development institutions, both international and local.
 Local NGOs may be interested in knwing about the HR&S evauation planning method.